henriksommerfeld/node-to-iot-hub/README.md

 This is a Node app in TypeScript that takes environmental data through HTTP POST and sends it to Azure IoT Hub.
 I also stores the *latest* (not aggregated) data on the local file system, this can easily be disabled.

 It's build for a project where it runs on a RaspberryPi and recieves the data from another local service, so there is no authentication going on here.

+This code is part of a project described here: [http://henrik.sommerfeld.nu/my-iot-exploration-part-3-sending-data-to-cloud/](http://henrik.sommerfeld.nu/my-iot-exploration-part-3-sending-data-to-cloud/)

 ## Installation